Latent Self-Exciting Point Process Model for Spatial-Temporal Networks: Abstract

 \section{Abstract}

-Social network data is generally incomplete with missing information about nodes and their interactions.
-Here we propose a spatial-temporal latent point process model that describes geographically distributed interactions between pairs of entities.
-In contrast to most existing approaches, we assume that interactions are not fully observable, and certain interaction events lack information about participants.
+We propose a latent self-exciting point process model that describes geographically distributed interactions between pairs of entities.
+In contrast to most existing approaches that assume fully observable interactions, here we consider a scenario where certain interaction events lack information about participants.
 Instead, this information needs to be inferred from the available observations.
 We develop an efficient approximate algorithm based on variational expectation-maximization to infer unknown participants in an event given the location and the time of the event.
-We validate the model on synthetic as well as real--world data, and obtain very promising results on the identity-inference task.
-We also use our model to predict the timing and participants of future events, and demonstrate that it compares favorably with a baseline approach.
+We validate the model on synthetic as well as real-world data, and obtain very promising results on the identity-inference task.
+We also use our model to predict the timing and participants of future events, and demonstrate that it compares favorably with baseline approaches.